 Buy your bike at a dedicated bike shop.
 The salespeople at these stores are trained to measure you for a proper fit.
 They will measure your body and make suggestions or adjustments not only to the seat height, but also to handlebar height and width, top tube length, and saddle size so that you ride in the most comfortable position.

 - Helmet.
 Buy it and wear it - always.
 Visit your local bike shop to be properly fitted.
-A cycling expert will show you how to wear your helmet so that it can do its job in the event of a crash.
+A cycling expert will show you how to wear your helmet so that you are protected in the event of a crash.

 - Identification.
 This is another item that you hope you never need to use.
-But in the unfortunate event of an accident, having an ID such as a driver's license, will help responders to do their job.
+But in the unfortunate event of an accident, having an ID such as a driver's license or a Road ID bracelet, will help responders to do their job.